 1. Use Mulch

 Adding mulch is an eco-friendly landscaping approach you can follow to keep your landscape healthy and beautiful.
 If you’re unfamiliar with how to add mulch to your lawn, worry not because you can hire a professional to do it and save yourself the trouble.
 As a result, your lawn will have an all-natural ground cover that does a great job acting as a natural barrier against weeds.
 It also helps to reduce the spread of soil-borne pathogens and minimize moisture loss to create a conducive environment for plant growth.

-Mulch can be made from many organic materials, such as wood chips, sawdust, grass clippings, and compost.
+Mulch can be made from many organic materials, such as leaves, wood chips, sawdust, grass clippings, and compost.
 All these materials are natural and don’t contain harmful chemicals that could harm the environment.

 Another advantage of mulch is that it helps maintain soil health by allowing water to percolate through the soil instead of washing off the surface and into storm drains or municipal sewer systems.
 It’s advisable you use two to three inches of organic mulch that’s uniformly spread around the plant.
 After every year, you should add another two inches of organic mulch.